RAMESHWARAM TOURISM | TEMPLES, PLACES TO VISIT & TRAVEL GUIDE TO RAMESHWARAM

 Peak Season: July to August & February to March

-Rameshwaram Temple is one of the most famous Shiva shrines in India.
+Rameshwaram Temple is one of the most famous Shiva shrines in India and is one of the top attractions you must include in Rameshwaram tour packages.
 It is significant for Hindus as a pilgrimage to Banaras is incomplete without a Pilgrimage to Rameswaram.
 According to the legend, Rameswaram is the place from where Lord Rama, built a bridge across the sea to rescue his consort Sita from Ravana.
 This is also the place where Rama worshipped Lord Shiva to cleanse away the sin of killing Ravana.
 Both the Vaishnavites and Shaivites visit this pilgrimage which is known as the Varanasi of South.
 Rameswaram along with Dwarka, Puri and Badrinath form the four Char Dhams.

-Sri Ramanathaswamy Temple, Agnitheertham, Gandamadana Parvatham, Dhanushkodi, Kothandaraswamy Temple and Erwadi are the popular and the most visited pilgrimage attractions of Rameshwaram.
+Sri Ramanathaswamy Temple, Agnitheertham, Gandamadana Parvatham, Dhanushkodi, Kothandaraswamy Temple and Erwadi are the popular places to visit in Rameshwaram.
 Sri Ramanathaswamy temple (Rameswaram Temple) is one of the most fascinating temples in entire India.
 This is renowned for its magnificent corridors and massive sculptured pillars.
 The third corridor of Ramanathaswamy temple is the longest one in the world.
 The presiding deity here is in the form of a Linga with the name Sri Ramanathaswamy, it also happens to be one of the 12 Jyotirlingas.
 This temple stands as an epitome of Dravidian architectural style of the medieval ages.

 Rameshwaram is located on the Pamban Island, which lies at the very tip of the Indian peninsula in the Gulf of Mannar.
 Pamban Island, which is separated from the mainland of India by the Pamban Channel, is connected by the Pamban Bridge or Annai Indira Gandhi Bridge.